astropy/astropy/docs/development/codeguide.rst

   it fits in one file, it should simply be a single file, rather than a directory with an ``__init__.py`` file.

-* When ``try...except`` blocks are used to catch exceptions, the ``as`` syntax should always be used, because this is available in all supported versions of Python and is less ambiguous syntax (see :ref:`try-except-as-example`).

 * Command-line scripts should follow the form outlined in the :doc:`scripts` document.